TITLE: Assistant Professor of Plant and Soil Sciences, Regular Title Series

 RESPONSIBILITIES: This is a tenure eligible position with a 12-month appointment and approximately 70% research, 25% teaching, 5% service responsibilities.
 The annual DOE will be aligned with this colleague’s strengths and college/department needs.
 The anticipated start date is July 1, 2024.

-Teaching: The incumbent will contribute to the instructional mission of the Department by teaching in the Agricultural Ecosystem Sciences (AES) and Natural Resources and Environmental Science (NRES) undergraduate programs, as well as in the Integrated Plant and Soil Sciences graduate program.
-Teaching assignments will be based on the program needs plus the candidate's interests and qualifications.
+Teaching: The incumbent will contribute to the instructional mission of the Department by teaching in the Agricultural and Medical Biotechnology undergraduate program, as well as in the Integrated Plant and Soil Sciences graduate program.

 Service: As a land-grant university, service to department, college, university, professional society, and/or society at large is expected.

-QUALIFICATIONS: Applicants must have an earned doctorate in agronomy, soil science, environmental science, geography, computer science, or a closely related field.
-Post-doctoral experience involving data analytics is desirable.
+QUALIFICATIONS: Applicants must have an earned doctorate in plant biology, molecular biology, or related areas.
+Post-doctoral experience in basic and/or applied plant reproduction, as well as in aspects of genome-scale plant biology, is desirable.
 Evidence of strong written and oral communication skills is required.
 It is expected that the incumbent will obtain extramural funding to support a vigorous research program.

 RANK AND SALARY: The rank of this position is at the Assistant Professor level.
 Salary is negotiable and is commensurate with training and experience.
 Employment at UK is subject to fund availability and comes with diverse rewards, focusing on total well-being and career development, with leadership striving to provide a strong work-life integration.
 The university generously contributes to employees’ retirement plans, medical coverage, and life insurance.
 In addition, UK offers optional benefits such as dental and vision insurance, additional retirement plans and much more.
 Further information about benefits provided to faculty by the University of Kentucky is posted on the following website www.uky.edu/HR/benefits/